-With 135 member libraries all with their own circulation and holds procedures, the parameters implemented in WorkFlows are complex.
+RSA has 130+ member libraries all with their own circulation and holds procedures, making the parameters implemented in WorkFlows are complex.
 They fall into four main areas.

-Cataloging Parameters

-- Home location which describes where the item "lives" on the shelf in your library. - Item Type which represents what an item is.
+- Cataloging Parameters - Home location which describes where the item "lives" on the shelf in your library. - Item Type which represents what an item is.
 This is the most important element in determining how your items circulate and fulfill holds.
-Only the Item Type, User Profile, and Checkout Library are used to create circulation and holds rules according to your library's preferences. - o Item category 1 indicates if the item's content is fiction or nonfiction. - Item category 2 indicates the reading, viewing, or listening level of the item's content.
-Options include adult, young adult, juvenile, and equipment. - Item category 3 indicates the item's general format and depends on its Item Type.
-They include the following: AUDIOBOOK, BOOK, LARGEPRINT, MOVIE, MUSIC, and PERIODICAL.
-RSA runs an automated script to ensure consistent use of these codes.
-These are what determine the general format icons and search limit facets in RSAcat. - o Item category 4 indicates the item's primary genre. - o Item category 5 indicates the item's secondary sub-genre. - Mandatory Cataloging Codes lists the cataloging codes that must appear in your WorkFlows drop-down menus even if the menus are customized.
+Only the Item Type, User Profile, and Checkout Library are used to create circulation and holds rules to match your library's preferences. - Item category 1 indicates if the item's content is fiction or nonfiction.